brisvag/stemia/README.md

 ```
 Usage: stemia aretomo_align [OPTIONS] [WARP_DIR]

-  run aretomo on a warp directory (after imod stacks were generated).
+  Run aretomo in batch on data preprocessed in warp.

-  Requires ccderaser and AreTomo.
+  Needs to be ran after imod stacks were generated.
+Requires ccderaser and

-  Assumes the default Warp directory structure with generated imod stacks
+  AreTomo.
+Assumes the default Warp directory structure with generated imod
+  stacks.
+Some warp xml files may be updated to disable too dark images.

 Options:
   -d, --dry-run               only print some info, without running the